 Tobacco and Pregnancy

-Women who smoke or are around smokers while pregnant expose their unborn child to a number of diseases and health risks.
+Women who smoke or are around smokers while pregnant expose their unborn children to a number of diseases and health risks.

-According to the American Cancer Society and the American Lung Association:
+According to the Centers for Disease Control and Prevention, SmokefreeWomen, American Cancer Society, and American Lung Association:

 - Low birth weight and premature delivery.
 It is estimated that smoking in women during pregnancy causes low birth weight in at least 1 in 5 infants and increases the risk of having a baby too early.
 Approximately 14 percent of premature deliveries and 1 in 10 infant deaths are attributed to mothers who smoke.

 - Secondhand smoke consequences.
 Secondhand smoke can cause seemingly healthy, full-term babies to have narrowed airways and reduced lung function.
-There is also an increased risk of diseases, including severe asthma, ear infections, colds, pneumonia and bronchitis.
+Secondhand smoke can also lead to an increased risk of diseases, including severe asthma, ear infections, colds, pneumonia and bronchitis.

 - Higher mortality rates.
-Smoking during pregnancy increases the infant's risk of death from sudden infant death syndrome (SIDS).
+Smoking during pregnancy increases an infant's risk of sudden infant death syndrome.